 Human Services General Fund Additions The FY 2022 budget includes a number of General Fund and Other Funds additions, reductions, and reallocations.
 The following tables summarize significant changes by broad service areas.
-The tables include both ongoing and one-time-only (OTO) funds and do not reflect cuts that were proposed by departments but restored.
+The tables include both ongoing and one-time-only (OTO) funds and do not reflect cuts that were proposed by departments but restored in the Chair's Proposed budget.
 These tables are focused on changes in the General Fund, but some of the more significant Other Funds changes are also included.

-In addition to the General Fund changes, the FY 2022 Adopted budget includes \$52 million of new supportive housing funds in the Joint Office of Homeless Services from the Metro Supportive Housing Services Measure.
-Also included in the Adopted budget is \$96.3 million for the new Preschool for All Fund approved by voters in November 2020.
+In addition to the General Fund changes described below, the FY 2022 Proposed budget includes \$52 million of new supportive housing funds in the Joint Office of Homeless Services from the Metro Supportive Housing Services Measure.
+Also included in the Proposed budget is \$96.3 million for the new Preschool for All Fund approved by voters in November 2020.
+The Department of County Human Services (DCHS) will administer this program that will extend free early education to 3 and 4 year olds across the County.

-An additional \$7.95 million is added to support build out of the Behavioral Health Resource Center.
+An additional \$7.3 million is added to support build out of the Behavioral Health Resource Center, bringing the total available funding to \$16 million.
 2.40 FTE were added to the Joint Office of Homeless Services for human resources and operational support.
 The Department of County Human Services adds \$642,734 and 4.00 FTE to expand staffing in the Domestic Violence Crisis Response Unit to 24 hours a day, four days a week and to add the new Fair Housing Testing program to fund audit testing in east Multnomah County.
 Discrimination testing is currently done within city limits by the Portland Housing Bureau, but no testing has been conducted in Gresham, Fairview, Troutdale and Wood Village.

-Prog. # Program Offer Name General Fund Additions FTE Additions Countywi ide Contingency Behavioral Health Resource Center \$7,950,000 0.00 Financial Risk Mitigation COVID-19 1,000,000 0.00 Joint Offic ce of Homeless Services 30000C Human Resources/Operations Support 450,000 2.40 County H uman Services 25032B ADVSD HIV Aging Support 250,000 0.00 25047B YFS - DV Crisis Response Unit - Increase Capacity 221,636 2.00 25050B YFS - Gateway Center Legal Supports 60,000 0.00 25131C YFS - Legal Services Day Program Expansion 211,000 0.00 25134 YFS - Fair Housing Testing 110,000 0.00 25145B YFS - SUN Community Schools Staff Capacity 131,098 1.00 25156B YFS - Bienestar Social Services Youth Program Coordinator 120,000 1.00 25156C YFS - Bienestar Social Services East County Service Site Expansion 125,000 0.00 Total \$10,628,734 6.40
+Prog. # Program Offer Name General Fund Additions FTE Additions Countywi ide Contingency Behavioral Health Resource Center \$7,250,000 0.00 Financial Risk Mitigation COVID-19 1,000,000 0.00 Joint Offi ce of Homeless Services 30000C Human Resources/Operations Support 450,000 2.40 County H uman Services 25047B YFS - DV Crisis Response Unit - Increase Capacity 221,636 2.00 25050B YFS - Gateway Center Legal Supports 60,000 0.00 25134 YFS - Fair Housing Testing 110,000 0.00 25145B YFS - SUN Community Schools Staff Capacity 131,098 1.00 25156B YFS - Bienestar Social Services Youth Program Coordinator 120,000 1.00 Total \$9,342,734 6.40

-Human Services General Fund Reductions

-The Department of County Human Services made some small administrative reductions across divisions as well as reductions to services that are underutilized.
-This includes reductions for Options Counseling, which provides counseling and case management support to older adults, people with disabilities, and veterans.
-This service has been under-utilized, so the reduction will have no impact on client services (25035).
+Human Services General Fund Reductions The Department of County Human Services made some small administrative reductions across divisions as well as reductions to services that are underutilized.
+This includes reductions for Options Counseling which provides counseling and case management support to older adults, people with disabilities, and veterans.
+This service has been under-utilized so this reduction will have no impact on client services (25035).